 Raise^ Private Student Loans Disclosures:

-8 The variable interest rate currently ranges from 5.200% APR – 15.601% APR.
+8 The variable interest rate currently ranges from 4.950% APR – 15.601% APR.
 The variable interest rate for each calendar month is calculated by adding the current One-month LIBOR index (published on the 25th day, or the next business day thereafter, of the month immediately preceding such calendar month, and rounded up to the nearest 1/8th of one percent) to your margin.
 Margins currently range from 3.95%-14.35%.
-The current One-month LIBOR index is 1.250% on 7/1/2017.
+The current One-month LIBOR index is 1.250% on 8/1/2017.
 LIBOR stands for London Interbank Offered Rate.
 The One-month LIBOR is published in the "Money Rates" section of the Wall Street Journal (Eastern Edition).
 The interest rate will be determined after you apply.
 The variable interest rate and Annual Percentage Rate (APR) depend upon (1) the student’s and cosigner's (if applicable) credit histories, (2) the repayment option and loan term selected, and (3) the requested loan amount and other information provided on the online loan application.
+The low APR shown assumes that student applies with a cosigner, selects the 5-year repayment term and the immediate repayment option, and receives 1 disbursement, and includes a .25% interest rate discount for making ACH payments (see footnote 3).
 If approved, applicants will be notified of the rate qualified for within the stated range.
 The variable interest rate will increase or decrease if the One-month LIBOR index changes, but will never exceed 16%.
-Rates and terms effective for applications received on or after 7/1/2017.
+Rates and terms effective for applications received on or after 8/1/2017.
 Interest will begin to accrue as of the first disbursement date.

-9 Payment examples (all assume a 45-month deferment period and a six month grace period before entering repayment): 5 year term: $10,000 loan disbursed over two transactions with interest only repayment a 5-year repayment term (60 months) and a 6.100% APR would result in a monthly principal and interest payment of $193.79; 7 year term: $10,000 loan disbursed over two transactions with interest only repayment a 7-year repayment term (84 months) and a 6.450% APR would result in a monthly principal and interest payment of $148.25; 10 year term: $10,000 loan disbursed over two transactions with interest only repayment a 10-year repayment term (120 months) and a 6.750% APR would result in a monthly principal and interest payment of $114.82.
+9 Payment examples (all assume a 45-month deferment period, a six month grace period before entering repayment and a .25% interest rate discount for making ACH payments upon entering repayment (see footnote 10)): 5 year term: $10,000 loan disbursed over two transactions with interest only repayment a 5-year repayment term (60 months) and a 6.015% APR would result in a monthly principal and interest payment of $192.63; 7 year term: $10,000 loan disbursed over two transactions with interest only repayment a 7-year repayment term (84 months) and a 6.348% APR would result in a monthly principal and interest payment of $147.05; 10 year term: $10,000 loan disbursed over two transactions with interest only repayment a 10-year repayment term (120 months) and a 6.629% APR would result in a monthly principal and interest payment of $113.55.

 10 0.25% interest rate reduction applies when full payments (including both principal and interest) are automatically drafted from a bank account.
 Interest rate reduction(s) will remain on the account unless (a) the automatic deduction of payments is stopped (including during deferment or forbearance) or (b) there are three automatic deductions returned for insufficient funds within the life of the loan.